Origins of complexity in the rheology of Soft Earth suspensions: Methods

-\bmhead{Steady shear and transient rheological characterizations} Following the pre-shear protocols above, the steady-shear flow curves were obtained by: applying a constant shear rate, waiting for the stress to equilibrate to determine shear stress $\tau$, and then repeating the same for all shear rates.
-The maximum and minimum shear stress limits in our flow curves were set by the interfacial and gravitational stresses in the particle scale, respectively.
-The interfacial stress is set by $\tau_{max} \sim \gamma_{aw}a$, where $\gamma_{aw}$ is the stress at the air-water interface and $a$ is the average radius ($\approx$ 50 $\mu$m) for the larger particle set (silica sand).
+Following the pre-shear, we follow a robust protocol to reduce the thixotropic effects \cite{schippa2021thixotropic} and associated rheological flow hysteresis \cite{ran2023understanding} in our rheological measurements.
+After pre-shearing, we perform a downsweep: each sample was sheared from the high shear rate point ($\dot\gamma_{max}$) to low shear rate point ($\dot\gamma_{min}$), dwelling at each point for 100s to achieve a stable value for $\tau$.
+Downward sweep is followed by an upward sweep from $\dot\gamma_{min}$ to $\dot\gamma_{max}$, with stress equilibration at each $\dot\gamma$.
+The shear stress values reported are averaged values of upsweep and downsweep, and are thus devoid of first-order flow hysteresis effects \cite{puisto2015dynamic}.
+The maximum and minimum shear stress limits in our flow curves were determined by the interfacial and gravitational stresses, respectively, set by the length scale of the largest particles in our system.
+The interfacial stress is estimated as $\tau_{max} \sim \gamma_{a-w}/a$, where $\gamma_{a-w}$ is the interfacial tension at the air-water interface and $a$ is the average radius ($\approx$ 50 $\mu$m) for the larger particles (silica sand).
 This value sets the shear stress beyond which particles may eject out of the fluid-air interface.
-The lower shear stress limit is set by the gravitational force acting on a particle scale given by $\tau_{min} \sim \Delta\rho ga$, where $\Delta\rho$ is the density difference between particle and the suspending fluid ($\approx$1650 kg/m$^3$) and $g$ is acceleration due to gravity (9.8 m/s$^2$).
+The lower shear stress limit is set by the gravitational force acting at the particle scale given by $\tau_{min} \sim \Delta\rho ga$, where $\Delta\rho$ is the density difference between particle and the suspending fluid ($\approx$1650 kg/m$^3$) and $g$ is acceleration due to gravity (9.8 m/s$^2$).
 Below this stress, the sedimentation effects due to settling of silica grains is important \cite{kostynick2022rheology}.
-Transient rheological characterizations were performed using oscillatory amplitude sweep protocol at constant oscillations ($\omega = 1$ rad/s).
-Samples prepared close to their respective jamming points ($\Delta \phi \approx 0.03$) were loaded on the rheometer, followed by a percentage amplitude sweep from 0.01 - 100 \%, to generate the shear stress-strain ($\tau_{osc}-\gamma \%$) curves.
+Transient rheological characterizations reported in Fig. 4b were performed using amplitude sweep protocol at constant oscillatory rate ($\omega = 1$ rad/s).
+Samples prepared close to their respective jamming points ($\Delta \phi \approx 0.03$) were loaded on the rheometer, followed by amplitude sweep from 0.01 - 100 \% strain units, to generate the shear stress-strain ($\tau_{osc}-\gamma \%$) curves.

+We interpret the sign of the axial force exerted by the suspension on the top rheometer geometry.
+In a constant volume plate-plate setup, normal stress difference is generally estimated from the axial thrust recorded by the transducer \cite{macosko_1994}.
+For such a calculation, it is assumed that the normal stress in the radial direction is balanced by the difference between the atmospheric pressure (that holds the suspension boundaries in place) and interfacial stress \cite{hsiao2019experimental}.
+However, this analysis ignores particle protrusion effects, which were observed in dense granular suspensions \cite{brown2012role}.
+Therefore, we interpret the raw axial force data for all our suspension mixtures qualitatively, which is shown in Fig. 6b.